PrashantYadav05/MySQL-PracticeWork/README.md

 ```sql
 SELECT model FROM products ORDER BY production_start_date LIMIT 5;
 ```
 * **IS NULL/IS NOT NULL** Whatever the reason, we are often interested in finding rows where the data is not filled in for a certain value.
 In SQL, blank values are often represented by the NULL value.
 For instance, in the products table,the production_end_date column having a NULL value indicates that the product is still being made.
-In this case, if we want to list all products that are still being made, we canuse the following query:
+In this case, if we want to list all products that are still being made, we can use the following query:
 ```sql
 SELECT model FROM products WHERE production_end_date IS NULL;
 ```